 She earned an Ed.D. from the University of Pennsylvania and an M.B.A. from Rensselaer Polytechnic Institute.

 Laura has more than twenty-five years of senior executive experience in the private sector and higher education.
-Prior to joining Utica College in 2004 as vice president for institutional advancement and, later, executive vice president and chief advancement officer, she was president and chief operating officer of Herkimer County Trust, an independently owned, state chartered bank located in central New York.
+Prior to joining Utica University in 2004 as vice president for institutional advancement and, later, executive vice president and chief advancement officer, she was president and chief operating officer of Herkimer County Trust, an independently owned, state chartered bank located in central New York.
 She served as president from April 1998 until December 2002, when the bank was sold to The Savings Bank of Utica (now part of M&T).
 The bank had assets of $350 million and 12 retail locations.
 She oversaw a 65 percent increase in net income during her tenure as president, resulting in the bank being sold at nearly 2.5 times book value.

 She currently serves on the boards of directors for the Commission on Independent Colleges and Universities, the Mohawk Valley Economic Development Growth Enterprises (EDGE), and the Community Foundation of Herkimer and Oneida Counties, and is a member of the Empire 8 President’s Council.
 She is the co-chair of the Utica Downtown Revitalization Initiative.
 She has previously served on the boards of Excellus – Utica Region, Patriot Federal Bank, and the Kelberman Center for Autism Services, was a member of the Strategy Team for MV500, and was campaign chairperson for the United Way of the Greater Utica Area.

 Laura is married to Filippo Casamento, and together they have five children and six grandchildren.

 I would like to see logins and resources for: